 Standard drafts, in general, have a consultation period of 60 natural days.
 To access drafts and submit observations to a draft, please write to email@example.com and submit any relevant comments by completing the form provided.

-For technical standards currently in public consultation see here
+- Standards in public consultation here